Zi-Shane/shopping-list/README.md

 ## Features

 - Using Debounce to control fetch data from API.
-- Can multi-select items then `focusout` to hide, `focusin` to show dropdown list.
+- Can multi-select items then `FocusOut` to hide, `Click` to show dropdown list.
+- Support Keyboard event:
+  - `ArrowUp`, `ArrowDown`: open and select item in menu
+  - `Enter`: add to shopping list
+  - `Escape`: close dropdown menu
+- Setting items amount
 - Click item to striket it out and click Close button to delete item.

 ## Getting Started